How to Start an App – 8 Steps You Must Take Before Starting Mobile App Development

 The key elements for app store optimization are:

-- App name: make it easy to spell and pronounce, unique, and descriptive, fitting within the length limits (50 characters for iOS, 30 for Android)
+- App name: it should easy to spell and pronounce, unique, and descriptive, fitting within the length limits (50 characters for iOS, 30 for Android)

 - Icon: use a clear color palette, avoid using lots of small details, and opt in for contrasting colors and a simple, clear concept

-- Screenshots: make sure to use all five screenshots and to leverage caption texts to tell a story and highlight benefits
+- Screenshots: make sure to use all five screenshots and to leverage caption texts to tell a story and highlight benefits, including the app design

 - Description: focus on the first three lines (before the ‘More…’ link) to clearly convey the key points, use bullet lists, and have a call to action

-- Preview video: it should be short and go straight to the point, with a clear and universal message that will work in any localization
+- Preview video: it should be short and go straight to the point, with a clear and universal message that will work in any localization.
+You can create YouTube videos and repurpose the content for ASO as well

 7) Know your resources